 UTA50 Finish

-The Ultra Trail Australia by UTMB is now the world’s second-largest Ultra-Trail running fectival.
+The Ultra Trail Australia by UTMB is now the world’s second-largest Ultra-Trail running festival.
 Held in Australia’s majestic Blue Mountains it has race distances for all abilities including 11 km, 22 km, 50 km, 100 km, and 100 miles.

 Training for the Ultra Trail Australia is a challenging and exciting experience, and expert advice makes a big difference on race day.